How to choose the right PCB Assembly Technology for your Product?

 If you are making a choice of the right PCB assembly technology for your product, there are many areas to consider.

 The first and possibly most important aspect is the increasing miniaturization of electronic products.
 Clearly, you need flexible circuit boards that can save room and support high-density mounting design.
 FPC can therefore greatly reduce the size and weight of electronic products.
 Little surprise then that FPC has found wide acceptance in industries such as aerospace, military, laptops and computers, digital cameras and other such fields.
-The fact that flexible PCB can also be moved and bent as per the layout requirements without any damage to the conductor, makes it a popular choice.
+The fact that flexible PCBs can also be moved and bent as per the layout requirements without any damage to the conductor, makes it a popular choice.
 Additionally, FPC comes with the advantages of heat dissipation and solderability, which makes its use ubiquitous.

 Here is a quick overview of the many advantages offered by Flexible circuit boards that make it a must-use for your products: